GarryLed/RequirementsEngineeringGroupProject/README.md

 ==========================================================================================
 # Part 2:
-In this section, we will analyse the requirements even further by identifying the entity classes, drawing class diagrams, state machine diagrams, architecture diagrams adding collection classes, methods, method specifications,and adding tests.
+In this section, we will analyse the requirements even further by identifying the entity classes, drawing class diagrams, state machine diagrams, architecture diagrams, adding collection classes, methods, method specifications,and tests.
 ## User Story Entity Class Diagrams:

 ### Bob